-San Francisco-based Fastly is a versatile cloud company with some big-name customers: New York Times, Spotify, Reddit, Github, Imgur, Airbnb, TicketMaster and more.
+San Francisco-based Fastly (opens in new tab) is a versatile cloud company with a lengthy roster of big-name customers: New York Times, Spotify, Github, Kickstarter, Ticketmaster, Deliveroo and more.

-Fastly's CDN (opens in new tab) follows the simpler-than-most Cloudflare (opens in new tab)-like reverse proxy model, similar to Cloudflare.
+Fastly's CDN (opens in new tab) follows the simpler-than-most Cloudflare (opens in new tab)-like reverse proxy model.
 Instead of giving you a ‘cdn.mydomain.com’ address where you can store specific files, Fastly routes all website traffic through its servers.
 To make this work you must update the CNAME record for your site with the domain registrar, but after that it ‘just works’, no website code changes required.

 Once configured, the system operates much like any other CDN.
 When someone visits your site, Fastly checks their location and fetches content from the nearest point of presence (PoP).
-The company offers powerful PoPs spread all around the world – 18 PoPs in North America, 2 in South America, 8 in Europe, 5 in Asia, 6 in New Zealand and Australia and 1 in Africa – so most web users should get a speedy response.
+The company offers powerful PoPs spread all around the world – 20 locations in North America, 6 in South America, 13 in Europe, 8 in Asia, 6 in New Zealand and Australia and 2 in Africa – so most web users should get a speedy response.

 Fastly has highly configurable support for video caching.
-It can deliver any HTTP-based media streaming protocol, including HLS, HDS, HSS and MPEG-DASH.
+It can deliver any HTTP-based media streaming protocol, including Apple's HLS, Adobe's HDS, and MPEG-DASH.
 The service does its best to keep your content safe, too, with support for encryption, DRM, and secure tokens which restrict access to your media (your web app provides these, and they expire after a configurable period of time.)

-Fastly already has seriously impressive real-world performance figures, including the ability to purge everything in the cache – that's globally, in every single PoP – in 150ms or less.
+Fastly already has seriously impressive real-world performance in other areas, though, including the ability to purge everything in the cache – that's globally, in every single PoP – in 150ms or less.

 When you do clear the cache, Fastly works to reduce the impact.
 Its Origin Shield feature designates a specified PoP to handle requests in the event of a cache miss.
 If you clear the cache, your shield pulls content from the origin, and other PoPs then access the shield, preventing your server getting hammered by update requests from around the world.

-Fastly is a pay-as-you-go service with a $50 (£38) per month minimum charge, and a pricing structure similar to Amazon Cloudfront.
+Fastly is a pay-as-you-go service with a $50 per month minimum charge, and a pricing structure similar to Amazon CloudFront (opens in new tab).

 Bandwidth is charged at variable rates, depending on the region.
 North America and Europe are priced at $0.12 per gigabyte for the first 10TB, Australia and New Zealand are $0.19, Brazil and South Africa are $0.28.
 Prices drop by around $0.04 per gigabyte for traffic beyond 10TB.